[Feature Illustration: Katherine Streeter for NPR]

 Implicit bias for years has infected the delivery of medical services, and has led to a host of negative effects on clinical decision making, diagnosis, and the type of care provided to African Americans and other people of color.
 Inversely, studies reveal the more positive perception that physicians tend to have towards white patients.
 Dr. Camara Jones’ three levels of racism framework indicates that the racial bias found in healthcare most likely presents as forms of personally-mediated or internalized racism.
 And institutionalized racism, which is responsible for the structural barriers that create inequitable care delivery along racial lines, directly informs personally-mediated and internalized racism.
 Jones’ therefore argues that it is crucial to tackle institutionalized racism first.

-The studies highlighted by Carroll help to solidify two terms used in the healthcare system that allude to institutionalized racism: “health disparities” and “health inequities”.
-However, these aspects of healthcare are often detached from overall health policy, research and operational conversations.
+The studies highlighted by Carroll help to solidify two terms used in our healthcare system that are tied directly to institutionalized racism: “health disparities” and “health inequities”.
+Yet these aspects of healthcare are too often detached from overall health policy, research and operational conversations.
 Given the presence of racial bias in care delivery, we cannot limit or conflate efforts to tackle social determinants of health as addressing racial disparities or promoting health equity.
 Developing an initiative focused on addressing social risks and protective factors cannot be the sole approach to tackle the broader, systemic challenges, as it ignores the need for health systems and providers to face the ways in which they contribute to these inequities.
 Instead, the approach can inherently place the “blame” for these disparities on the patient.

 “Addressing health equity is unlikely to occur without explicit focus.
 Making health inequities worse is an important concern.”